OpenMW/openmw/README.txt

 What is it good for
 -------------------

-The main point of GOOI, as we said above, is that it connects to any library of your choice "behind the scenes" but provides the same, super-simple interface front-end for all of them.
+The main point of Mangle, as we said above, is that it connects to any library of your choice "behind the scenes" but provides the same, super-simple interface front-end for all of them.
 There can benefit you in many ways:

-- If you want to use a new library that GOOI support.
+- If you want to use a new library that Mangle support.
 You don't have to scour the net for tutorials and usage examples, since much of the common usage code is already included in the implementation classes.

 - If you don't want to pollute your code with library-specific code.
-  The GOOI interfaces can help you keep your code clean, and its user interface is often simpler than the exteral library one.
+  The Mangle interfaces can help you keep your code clean, and its user interface is often simpler than the exteral library one.

 - If you are creating a library that depends on a specific feature (such as sound), but you don't want to lock your users into any specific sound library.
-GOOI works as an abstraction that lets your users select their own implementation.
+Mangle works as an abstraction that lets your users select their own implementation.
 My own Monster scripting language ( http://monsterscript.net ) will use this tactic, to provide native-but-generic sound, input and GUI support, among other features.